Your Vocal Cat

 Breed Tendency

-There are certain breeds of cats, such as the Oriental breeds (Siamese), are known to be very vocal.
-If your cat has a pointed face and a long, lean body, chances are she has some oriental heritage, so "talking" may be a part of her character.
-Avoid giving her any attention when she is vocal because this will only encourage the vocal behavior.
-Instead, give her attention when she is quiet.
-But recognize that if you have one of these breeds, it is a part of their make up and so getting them to be less vocal may be an issue.
+Certain breeds of cats, such as Siamese or other Oriental breeds, are known to be very vocal.
+If your cat has a pointed face and a long, lean body, chances are they have an Oriental breed in their heritage, so "talking" may be a part of their character.
+Avoid giving your cat attention when they are vocal because this will only encourage the behavior.
+Instead, give them attention when they are quiet.
+But recognize that if you have one of these breeds, it is a part of their make up, so getting them to be less vocal may be an issue.

 Attention-Seeking Behavior

 Some cats "talk" because they know they'll get a reaction or they want to get a reaction of any sort from their humans.
-People may talk back, feed her, yell at her, pick her up and lock her in another room, or pick her up and soothe her.
+People may talk back, feed them, yell at them, pick them up and lock them in another room, or pick them up and soothe them.
 All of these responses will encourage an attention-seeking cat.
-To discourage this behavior, simply ignore your cat when she does this, and when she is quiet, pour on the love, feed her or give her some treats.
-This will teach your cat which behaviors you would like her to continue.
+To discourage this behavior, simply ignore your cat when they do this, and when they are quiet, pour on the love, feed them or give them some treats.
+This will teach your cat which behaviors you would like them to continue.

 Your Cat Wants To Go Outside

-If your cat was previously an outdoor cat you can easily make her an indoor cat!
-Here are ideas for helping to make the transition from outside to inside:
+If your cat was previously an outdoor cat you can easily make them an indoor cat!
+Here are ways to help make the transition from outside to inside:

 • Spay or Neuter: Spaying or neutering will rid your cat of those hormonal urges to go out and seek a mate.
 This will result in a calmer, friendlier cat.

-• Play: play with your cat and provide your cat with toys to keep them interested inside.
-Even an empty box or paper sack will entertain your cat.
+• Play: Play with your cat and provide them with toys to keep them interested inside.
+Even an empty box or paper sack can be entertaining.

 • Scavenger Hunt: Give your cat a game to play by hiding bits of dry food around the house.
 Hide the food in paper bags, boxes and behind open doors.
-This will give her exercise and keep her busy.
+This will give them exercise and keep them busy.
 This is especially good to do right before the family leaves the house for the day.

 • Attention: Try to give your cat extra love and attention during this transition.

-• Aversives: If your cat still won't give up meowing by the door, try an aversive.
+• Aversives: If your cat still won't give up meowing by the door, try a humane aversive.
 Leave strong citrus scents by the door or put plastic carpet runner down (turned upside down) so they don’t want to walk on it to get to the door.

 Grief

-Sometimes after the death or departure of a person or animal in your cat's life, she will vocalize to express her grief.
+Sometimes after the death or departure of a person or animal in your cat's life, they will vocalize to express their grief.
 This can be a normal part of the grieving process.
-The best thing you can do for her is keep her schedule the same (or as close as possible) and spend some extra one on one and playtime with her.
+The best thing you can do is keep their schedule the same (or as close as possible) and spend some extra one-on-one time with them.
 Additionally leaving the radio or television on while you are gone will help as it will provide your cat with some noise so they will not feel alone.
 With time, this problem should take care of itself.
-See our chapter on Grieving for more information.
 When the time is right, you may want to consider getting another cat friend for your cat.
-Be sure and look for the right ‘match’ and get one that is close in age and/or personality so that the ‘friend’ you get is a good match
+Be sure to look for the right match and get one that is close in age and/or personality.

 Transition